NOTE: 2018 DETAILS BELOW.

 Start Time: 7am

-Starts from the Victory Memorial Gardens.
+Starts and finishes at the Victory Memorial Gardens.

 - Approximately 130km of challenging rural riding